entegral/gobox/README.md

 ## Overview

-The core functionality resides in the [`dynamo`](./dynamo/README.md) package, which simplifies the creation of new types integrated with DynamoDB methods.
+The core functionality (plus examples and tests) are in the [`dynamo`](./dynamo/README.md) package, which simplifies the creation of new types integrated with DynamoDB methods.
 It also enables easy, declarative relationships between these types.

 ### Row Type